fgomezvela/GNC/README.md

 ...

 Node N, Node M
-*Do not modify or handle the "GNC" folder under any situation.
+*Please, do not modify or handle the "GNC" folder.
-*For more datails use "User Guide".
+*For further information see the "User Guide.pdf" file provided.

 COPYRIGHT
 =========
 <a href="http://www.upo.es/eps/fgomez/">Francisco Gómez Vela</a> (<a href="mailto:fgomez@upo.es">fgomez@upo.es</a>), José Antonio Lagares (<a href="mailto:jalagrod@gmail.com">jalagrod@gmail.com</a>) and <a href="http://www.upo.es/eps/ndiaz/">Norberto Díaz-Díaz</a> (<a href="mailto:ndiaz@upo.es">ndiaz@upo.es</a>).

-Copyright © 2013 Universidad Pablo de Olavide, Spain.
+Copyright © 2014 Universidad Pablo de Olavide, Spain.